 When you look at the statistics, it’s clear that e-commerce is booming and will only continue to grow.
 From 2015 to 2016, online shopping went up by 45% to an impressive $327 billion.
 This means that more channels and marketplaces are opening up, and more people are turning to them to make their purchases.

 IMAGE VIA KINETIC GROWTH

 It’s like Wayne Gretzky says: You have to go where the puck is going, not where the puck is.
 If you’re not forward-thinking and proactively entrepreneurial, you’re going to miss your shot.

-I know firsthand how daunting it can seem to go multi-channel.
+I know firsthand how daunting it can seem to go multi-channel and deal with all the challenges, from multichannel shipping to inventory &. order management.
 But once you’ve done your research and developed a clear strategy, the online world is your oyster.